xayam/syncbooker/README.md

 # List of books:

+- Kafka Franz The Metamorphosis
-- Lewis_Carroll Alices adventures in Wonderland
+- Lewis Carroll Alices Adventures in Wonderland
-- Wells H.G.
-The Time Machine
+- Wells Herbert The Time Machine

 # Binary download